saksham/hulaki/README.md

 =========================
 ![Build status](https://travis-ci.org/saksham/dumbster.svg)

 The Dumbster is a very simple fake SMTP server designed for unit and system testing applications that send email messages.

-The following are key features of this SMTP test double
+Following are the key features of this SMTP test double

-* Understands ESMTP protocol and can receive emails sent using javax.mail
+* Understands ESMTP protocol and can receive emails sent using standard frameworks such as javax.mail or Unix Mail
 * All emails sent to the server can be stored irrespective of whether or not the recipient address or mailbox exists.
 * Can store emails using a variety of mechanisms.
 All emails are indexed using the recipient address for rapid retrieval.
  * Files: stores the emails in XML files